tigera/docs/calico-enterprise/networking/egress/egress-gateway-aws.mdx

   the underlying network fabric, the fabric must be configured to know about the egress gateway's IP and to send response traffic back to the same host.

-#### AWS VPCs and Subnets
+#### AWS VPCs and subnets

 An AWS VPC is a virtual network that is, by default, logically isolated from other VPCs.
 Each VPC has one or more (often large) CIDR blocks associated with it (for example `10.0.0.0/16`).
 In general, VPC CIDRs may overlap, but only if the VPCs remain isolated.
 AWS allows VPCs to be peered with each other through VPC Peerings.
 VPCs can only be peered if *none* of their associated CIDRs overlap.

-Each VPC has one or more VPC Subnets associated with it, each Subnet owns a non-overlapping part of one of the VPC's CIDR blocks.
-Each Subnet is associated with a particular availability zone.
-Instances in one availability zone can only use IP addresses from Subnets in that zone.
+Each VPC has one or more VPC subnets associated with it, each subnet owns a non-overlapping part of one of the VPC's CIDR blocks.
+Each subnet is associated with a particular availability zone.
+Instances in one availability zone can only use IP addresses from subnets in that zone.
 Unfortunately, this adds some complexity to managing egress gateways IP addresses: much of the configuration must be repeated per-AZ.

 #### AWS VPC and DirectConnect peerings